Making Things Easy

 What is a Property Inventory and Condition Report?

-An inventory is a document which lists the contents (And the condition of the contents) of the property.
+An inventory report is a document which lists the contents (And the condition of the contents) of the property.
 This includes everything: the furniture, fixtures and fittings, doors, walls, ceilings, lights, flooring and so on.

 It is usually carried out at the start of a tenancy and details the state of the items and property at that time.
 When signed by the landlord and tenant it becomes a legally binding document and an integral part of the rental agreement.

 In our experience the best way to avoid misinterpretations and disagreements is by combining the Inventory Report with digital photographs.
-At Ashworth Group we take on average over 100 photographs per inventory and store any photos not used in the inventory on our server for future reference.
+At Ashworth Group we take on average over 100 photographs per inventory and store any photos not used in the inventory on our secure server for future reference.

 The photos identify all marks, scratches, stains and any damage.
 These photographs complement the written description of our Property Inventory Report and thus helps to avoid any unnecessary disputes.